brianritchie1312/icat.ansible/README.md

 	ansible-playbook {MASTER PLAYBOOK NAME} --user {SUDO USER ON REMOTE HOST} --ask-pass --ask-sudo-pass

-# Note
+##### Notes
-You may need to get valid ssh key before running
+* You may need to get valid ssh key before running.
+* You can add '-vvvv' to the end of the ansible-playbook command to see better debugging
+* You can use '--tags "tag"' or '--skip-tags "tag"' to control which tasks run